Op7.17 Bylaws of the Missouri State University Staff Senate

-- Minutes as recorded by the Secretary shall be provided to all senators within one week following each regularly scheduled meeting.
+- Minutes as recorded by the Secretary of the Senate shall be provided to all Senators within ten (10) business days following each regularly scheduled meeting.
 The minutes shall be posted on the Staff Senate website following Senate approval at the next regular meeting.

-- The Chair, Chair-Elect, Coordinator of Staff Senate Committees, Secretary or Parliamentarian, if available, will conduct General Meetings, in order of their availability.
+- The Chair, Chair-Elect, or Parliamentarian, if available, will conduct General Meetings, in order of their availability.

 - No motions of Senate business will be approved at a Senate General Meeting without three of the current Executive Board members present.

 The Staff Senate Chair may call special meetings of the Senate as deemed necessary or at the written request of three (3) Senators.